CHump7/data/README.md

     A StyleBoxTexture lets you use an image to draw the bar.
     A StyleBoxFlat gives you many properties to draw rounded rectangles, borders, and more.
     A StyleBoxLine draws a thin line.
+# Label nodes
+## You can add text to a user interface using the Label node.